 Happiness and Success

-First, it’s important to understand that happiness and success isn’t always about being rich or glamorous or fun or new.
+First, it’s important to understand that happiness and success aren’t always about being rich or glamorous or fun or new.
 They can mean different things for every person.

 Note: I’m no happiness or success expert.
 I don’t know everyone’s life.
 And I have lots and lots to learn.
 But one thing I know is certain:

-I derive my happiness from doing the things that matter to me.
-And when I’m doing it, I considered myself successful.
-Thank you very much.
+As of this writing, I derive my happiness from doing the things that matter to me.
+(Maybe it might change in the future, who knows?)
+And when I’m doing it, I consider myself successful.

 Maybe, your definition is different.
 Maybe it’s more of a business thing.
 Maybe it’s supporting your family.
 Or maybe it’s taking risks and traveling the world.
 Whatever.
-The bottomline is that, we have different definitions.
+Point is, we have different definitions.
 And it’s crucial that we know what it is.

-But let’s say you knew it, yet still feel unhappy about the outcome for some reasons.
+But let’s say you know it, yet still feel unhappy about the outcome for some reasons.
 What the hell is wrong?

 The Solution: Lower Your Expectations